St. Julian's, Malta: Etymology, feast and traditions

-Locations and areas
+Location and areas

-The town is subdivided into informal districts which are Paceville, Ta' Ġiorni, Tal-Għoqod and St Andrew's, as well as the regions surrounding St George's Bay, Spinola Bay, Balluta Bay, and Il-Qaliet cliffs.
-St Julian's is a tourist destination, especially during the summer months.
+The town is located on Malta's east coast, north of Valletta and the neighbouing town of Sliema.
+It is subdivided into informal districts which are Paceville, Ta' Ġiorni, Tal-Għoqod and St Andrew's, as well as the regions surrounding St George's Bay, Spinola Bay, Balluta Bay, and Il-Qaliet cliffs.
+St Julian's is a tourist destination, especially popular during the summer months.

-Malta's tallest building, the still-under construction Mercury Tower, is located in St. Julian's, along with the island's previous tallest building, the Portomaso Business Tower.
+Malta's tallest building, the Mercury Tower, is located in St. Julian's, along with the island's previous tallest building, the Portomaso Business Tower.

 History

-Old Parish Church
+Old parish church

 The earliest documentary evidence of this church is of the pastoral visit of Bishop Tommaso Gargallo of 1601, which he says was built in 1580 and was dedicated to Saint Julian.
 In 1736, when Monsignor Alpheran de Bussan re-visited Saint Julian's, he noted that the locality was already known as Portus Sancti Juliani, meaning "St Julian's port".
 In 1854, the 600 or so residents of Saint Julian's appealed to the church authority, in order to make it a parish.
 The chapter at Birkirkara protested strongly against such an application and consequently the application was denied; but it was granted at reapplication in 1891.
 Dun Guzepp Scerri became the first parish priest.

 The parish church was designed by Maltese architect Arturo Zammit and its first stone was laid in 1961.
 It was used for the first time in 1968 when it was still not fully built.
 The church welcomed Pope John Paul II on his first visit to Malta on 27 May 1990.